America’s changing role in a changed world

 Leading international advisor and close confidante of President Obama BEN RHODES was sought-out for the prestigious Swiss International Finance Forum, where he delivered a keynote on "The US Perspective: A Different View on the New World Order" for hundreds of financial leaders, politicians, and more.
 An esteemed forum that has previously hosted everyone from former Treasury Secretary Larry Summers to current Governor of the Bank of England Mark Carney, the Swiss International Finance Forum gave Rhode's insightful and compelling remarks on current U.S. political trends the following rave review: "His speech was great and I already heard a lot of positive comments."
 Rhode's new book The World As It Is was a instant bestseller on Amazon and The New York Times, and was listed to The New York Times "9 New Books We Recommend."
 With The World as It Is making headlines, Rhodes has been sought-out for interviews by New York Magazine, CBS This Morning, CNN, NPR and more.
 He also just penned a powerful op-ed in The Atlantic on American leadership abroad in light of the disappearance of Jamal Khashoggi.

-Ben Rhodes is the author of the New York Times bestseller The World As It Is; a contributor for NBC News, MSNBC and Crooked Media; the co-chair of National Security Action; and an advisor to former President Barack Obama.
+Ben Rhodes is the author of the New York Times bestsellers After the Fall: Being American in the World We've Made and The World As It Is; a contributor for NBC News, MSNBC and Crooked Media; the co-chair of National Security Action; and an advisor to former President Barack Obama.
 From 2009-2017, Rhodes served as a Deputy National Security Advisor to President Obama.
 In that capacity, he participated in nearly all of President Obama’s key decisions, and oversaw the President’s national security communications, speechwriting, public diplomacy and global engagement programming.
 He also led the secret negotiations with the Cuban government which resulted in the effort to normalize relations between the United States and Cuba, and supported the negotiations to conclude the Joint Comprehensive Plan of Action (JCPOA) with Iran.
 Prior to joining the Administration, he was a Senior Speechwriter and foreign policy advisor to the Obama campaign.
 From 2002-2007, he worked for former Congressman Lee Hamilton, supporting his work on the 9/11 Commission and Iraq Study Group.
 A native New Yorker, Mr. Rhodes has a B.A. from Rice University and an M.F.A from New York University.